 Lack of connectivity has negative impacts

 The lack of connectivity has many negative impacts on competitiveness.
 Some of these negative impacts are inefficient processes, longer delivery times, prolonged order to cash periods, or high overhead costs.
 Ultimately, these inefficiencies of supply chain management can be improved with the help of system and data integrations.
 Streamlining processes will result in significant cost savings.
-Finally, enterprises have started to recognize the value of the digital transformation and they are now starting to put more emphasis on data integration strategies.
+Finally, enterprises have started to recognize the value of digital transformation, and they are now starting to put more emphasis on data integration strategies.

-Correlation between supply chain performance and B2B integrations
+Correlation between supply chain performance and B2B Integrations

 In this blog, we are identifying the business drivers of why supply chains need to become truly digital and connected and how business-to-business integrations sustain the transformation.

 Supply chains are extremely complex business networks.
 Suppliers, third-party logistics providers (3PLs), customers, and manufacturers need to be able to communicate with each other.

 The ultimate purpose of connectivity is to share information, preferably in real-time or as close to real-time as possible.
 Nevertheless, it’s a daunting task.
 Data is often located in data silos, some architectures do not support connectivity and data sharing, or there are a variety of formats in use.
 Overcoming these obstacles is a top priority.